gyant/m-aws-elasticsearch/README.md

 # m-aws-elasticsearch

 This repo contains a Terraform module to deploy a VPC-based AWS Elasticsearch domain.
+Since this is VPC-based, the resulting domain will be inaccessible to the outside internet.

 Defaults can be altered to fine-tune the deployment.
 For instance, enforcing node-to-node encryption and https termination on the resulting cluster and kibana endpoints.

 ## How to use this module: